aws-samples/siem-on-amazon-opensearch-service/docs/configure_siem.md

    log_pattern = (?P<remotehost>.*) (?P<rfc931>.*) (?P<authuser>.*) \[(?P<datetime>.*?)\] \"(?P<request_method>.*) (?P<request_path>.*)(?P<request_version> HTTP/.*)\" (?P<status>.*) (?P<bytes>.*)
    ```

-1. Specify timestamp to tell SIEM on Amazon ES the time at which the event occurred.
+1. Specify timestamp to tell SIEM on OpenSearch Service the time at which the event occurred.
 Define the [date format](https://docs.python.org/ja/3/library/datetime.html#strftime-and-strptime-format-codes) as well if it is not compliant with the ISO 8601 format

    ```ini
    timestamp = datetime